Doctors & Staff

 Robert T. Pane, DVM

-Dr. Robert T. Pane has been with South Kendall Animal Hospital since 1977.
+Dr. Robert T. Pane is a Senior Associate Veterinarian and has been with South Kendall Animal Hospital since 1977.

 Originally from the upstate New York town of North Tonawanda, Dr. Pane says that his youth involved working at a local dairy farm, and then, as a kennel assistant at a local veterinary hospital, where eight years later, he was hired as an associate veterinarian.
 However, he says the earliest influence guiding him toward a veterinary career was the German shepherd he raised from a pup.
 The unconditional love and friendship of this first pet provided many wonderful days, but also helped him work through the loss of his older brother.